department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits.md

 layout: page-breadcrumbs.html
 template: detail-page
 title: Survivor Benefits
-display_title: Survivor Benefits
+display_title:
 collection: burials
 children: burialsSurvivors
-order: 3
+order: 5
 majorlinks:
   - heading:
     links:
+    - url: /burials-and-memorials/survivor-and-dependent-benefits/burial-costs
+      title: Burial Allowance Application Process
+      description: Apply to get paid back for funeral and other burial costs.
     - url: /burials-and-memorials/survivor-and-dependent-benefits/compensation
       title: Compensation for Survivors and Dependents
       description: Find out if you can get tax-free monetary benefits.
-    - url: /burials-and-memorials/survivor-and-dependent-benefits/burial-costs
-      title: Burial Allowance Application Process
-      description: Apply to get paid back for funeral and other burial costs.
 relatedlinks:
   - heading: Other benefits you may be interested in
     links: